Azure/azure-storage-fuse/README.md

 - Install `fio` and `jq` before you execute the script
 - Allowed `test-name` are: read / write / create / list / app / rename

-Below table provides latency/time and bandwidth results for various tests.
+Below table provides `latency/time` and `bandwidth` results for various tests on respective account types.
 Each test has a linked section describing details of that test case.

 | Test Name | Premium Storage Account | Standard Storage Account |